Portraits Of Resilience: How 19 Women Around The Globe Face The Pandemic

 In quiet moments, she checks her social media feed for news from home, a country that is also dealing with the COVID-19 pandemic and political turmoil as the Taliban gain power again.

-Safaq comes from a medical family; her father is a surgeon and her brothers are doctors.
+Shafaq comes from a medical family; her father is a surgeon and her brothers are doctors.
 "My dad is super-liberal, supportive, "she said.
 When she was growing up, he encouraged all of his children to study medicine, she recalled, telling them: "I don't care if you're my daughter or my son, that's what we do."

 The pandemic has changed her life again.
 In March, Shafaq joined the mobile testing team, excited to be contributing in the medical field again.